The Truth About Neuroplasticity

 Patients self-report symptom severity before and after treatment, and the results are remarkable.
-On average, patients improve 60% in their symptoms during the course of the week and continue improving once they’re home.
+On average, patients improve 60% in their symptoms during the course of one week of treatment and continue improving once they’re home.
 But we don’t have to rely only on patient reports: We use fNCI to verify that neuroplasticity-based therapy is helping.

 fNCI stands for “functional neurocognitive imaging.”
 It’s a type of functional magnetic resonance imaging (MRI) that shows blood flow in the brain.
 Brain activity is inferred by identifying blood flow patterns.
 Patients do cognitive tasks during the scan so we can see if each brain area involved in completing that task is calling for and using oxygen normally or abnormally.

 fNCI provides neuroimages to ‘see’ the results of neuroplasticity treatment at Cognitive FX in action.